Aim

 MMC employed a mixed-methods approach, combining quantitative and qualitative research techniques:

-• Initial Survey: An online survey was conducted with residents in identified hotspots to gather baseline data on their perceptions of ASB, concerns, and interactions with the police.
+We developed and conducted an initial survey with residents in identified hotspots.
+The aim was to gather baseline data on their perceptions of ASB, concerns, and interactions with the police.

-• Focus Groups: In-depth discussions were held with residents to explore their experiences with ASB, the impact of hotspot policing, and any emerging issues.
+We then held in-depth discussions with groups of residents to explore their experiences with ASB, the impact of hotspot policing, and any emerging issues.

-• Final Survey: A follow-up survey was conducted to measure changes in resident perceptions and awareness of the “Report it Now” online tool after the implementation of hotspot policing.
+A follow-up survey was then conducted to measure changes in resident perceptions.
+We also explored awareness levels of the “Report it Now” online tool after the implementation of hotspot policing.

 Results

-• Increased Police Presence: 18% of residents reported feeling a greater police presence in their neighbourhoods following the hotspot policing initiatives.
+- Increased Police Presence: 18% of residents reported feeling a greater police presence in their neighbourhoods.

-• Improved Perceptions: Many residents expressed satisfaction with the increased police visibility and proactive approach to addressing ASB.
+- Improved Perceptions: Many residents expressed satisfaction with the increased police visibility and their proactive approach to their hotspot policing initiatives.

-• Emerging Issues: The focus groups identified areas where additional efforts were needed to address specific types of ASB or improve community engagement.
+- Emerging Issues: The focus groups identified areas where additional efforts are needed to address specific types of ASB or improve community engagement.

 This data is being used to inform future policing strategies, such as optimising resource allocation, refining hotspot identification methods, and tailoring interventions to address specific community needs.
-By understanding the impact of hotspot policing on resident perceptions and experiences, Durham PPC can continue to improve public safety and quality of life in the region.
+By understanding the impact of hotspot policing, Durham PCC can continue to improve public safety and quality of life.